syncfusion-content/uwp-docs/uwp/installation-and-deployment/Install-using-the-Offline-Installer.md

    N> x.x.x.x needs to be replaced with the Essential Studio version installed in your machine.

-## Explore the libraries package

-You can find the Syncfusion libraries, samples and NuGet from the installed location in Windows.

-{Essential Studio installed location}\Syncfusion\Essential Studio\{version}\Xamarin

-* **"lib"** folder - e.g., C:\Program Files (x86)\Syncfusion\Essential Studio\16.2.0.41\Xamarin\lib

-   It contains all the required libraries for Xamarin.iOS, Xamarin.Android, and Xamarin.Forms projects.

-* **"nuget"** folder - e.g., C:\Users\Public\Documents\Syncfusion\16.2.0.41\Xamarin\nuget

-   It contains the above libraries as NuGet packages.
-The same NuGet packages also can be configured from online [nuget.org](https://api.nuget.org/v3/index.json).

-* **"sample"** folder - e.g., C:\Users\Public\Documents\Syncfusion\16.2.0.41\Xamarin\sample

-   It contains the sample applications for our controls in Xamarin.iOS, Xamarin.Android, and Xamarin.Forms platforms in iOS, Android, and Forms folders, respectively.

-The "Forms" directory includes,

-* Individual control sample folders: It contains the samples for individual controls such as SfChart, SfDataGrid, etc. Since they represent the individual controls, these samples are light-weighted.
-You can check the samples for your required controls alone faster with minimum deployment time.

-* “nuget” folder: It contains the compiled assemblies of the above samples as NuGet package.
-It is referred in the common sample browser as explained in the next step.

-* “SampleBrowser” folder: It contains common sample browser, which refers the individual control's samples as NuGet package.
-Run this to see the demo samples of all the controls in single application.

-* It also contains showcase samples such as Patient Monitor, Server Monitor, and Invoice.

-### Add reference to the project

-You can then add the assembly references to the respective projects such as PCL, XForms.Droid, XForms.iOS and XForms.UWP.
-You can find the dependencies for each control from this [link](https://help.syncfusion.com/uwp/introduction/control-dependencies).

-I> After adding the reference, currently, an additional step is required for iOS and UWP projects.
-For example, if we are using SfKanban, we need to call the Init method of SfKanbanRenderer as shown in this [KB article](https://www.syncfusion.com/kb/7171).

-I> For UWP alone, one more additional step is required if the project is built in release mode with .NET Native tool chain enabled.
-For example, if we are using SfKanban, you can refer the [KB article](https://www.syncfusion.com/kb/7170) for more details.

 ## Copy Local

 Copying assemblies to local folder is supported by Syncfusion components.
 It can be achieved by setting the assembly’s Copy Local property to true, so that it can be copied to Bin\Release, Bin\Debug folders.
 The files .exe, .dll, .xml, .pri, rd.xml, .xaml  are copied to client machines.